Bachelor of Arts Degree

-In the required Humanities Capstone course, which is part of the College's General Core, Communication majors compile a portfolio of their best work completed during their educational career.
-This compilation will demonstrate proficiency in Communication and exemplify the skills mastered during their years at Southern Vermont College.
-This portfolio should also meet students' career needs, whether they are headed to graduate school or directly into the job market.
+In the required Humanities Capstone course, which is part of the College’s General Core, Creative Writing majors compile their best work from their educational career into a final graduate portfolio.
+This compilation should serve to demonstrate proficiency in creative writing and exemplify the skills mastered during their years at Southern Vermont College.
+This portfolio should also meet their career needs, whether they are headed to graduate school or directly into the job market.

 General Core Requirements (12 courses)